Early Learning Ideas

 Experiment or Test the Hypothesis

-Let the kids take turns placing their selected containers in the buckets of the scale to see if their predictions were correct.
+Let the kids take turns placing their selected containers in the buckets of the scale to compare the weight of the objects and to see if their predictions were correct.
 Which container is heavier?….and which one is lighter?

 Record, Share, Discuss Results